 In the meantime, like the products we have developed for its “arch-rival”, the Microsoft Surface, our very own Tucano Lab has put together a wide-ranging product line-up to allow you to carry around Apple’s new “mega-tablet” while providing it with maximum protection.
 Cases, bags, folders and Second Skin cases for the iPad Pro: there is a range of solutions which, as always, adapt perfectly to each person’s digital lifestyle.

-If, on the other hand, you are a fan of elegance, you can choose the version entirely in real Italian leather: One Premium Sleeve is a shoulder bag for the iPad Pro which also includes a Multi-Fit pocket for an additional device.
+you are a fan of elegance, you can choose the version entirely in real Italian leather: One Premium Sleeve is a shoulder bag for the iPad Pro which also includes a Multi-Fit pocket for an additional device.

 More dynamic users, that is those who are continuously mutlitasking and use multiple devices at the same time, will certainly not want to be weighed down.
 That’s why we developed the Lampo slim bag with its dedicated 13” pocket for the iPad Pro, 10” pocket for an iPad or other tablet, and a 7” pocket for an e-reader or phablet.
 All in an extremely slim design.

 Digital nomads, that tribe we talked about a few weeks ago, will be right at home with the Dark Slim “work-in” shoulder bag which allows you to work with your iPad Pro inside without having to remove the device.
 Tucano Lab designed it precisely for that reason: to allow people to work in any city around the world (on the metro, on a plane, or on the beach) while still providing their devices with maximum protection.